Xeon Platinum 8268 vs Xeon W-3265M

 So, is Xeon W-3265M better than Xeon Platinum 8268?

 Yes.
-Xeon W-3265M is the better overall CPU here.
-You are getting a 16.5% average FPS lead across 50 shared CPU game tests in our data, 1.2% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Xeon W-3265M is the better all-around CPU here.
+It gives you a 16.5% average FPS lead across 50 shared CPU game tests in our data, 1.2% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Xeon W-3265M is the better pick here.
+If gaming is the priority, Xeon W-3265M is the better pick.
 According to our tests, it delivers 16.5% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon W-3265M is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon W-3265M is the stronger fit.
 You are getting 1.2% better PassMark, backed by 24 cores and 48 threads.

 Which one is the smarter buy today, not just the cheaper CPU?